Learn how Cypress snapshot testing monitors website interfaces, ensuring appearance and functionality across browsers and operating systems.

 OVERVIEW

-To understand the importance of snapshotting in the Cypress automation framework, we need to understand what snapshotting is and what types we can use in Cypress.
+To understand the importance of snapshotting in the Cypress automation framework, we need to understand what snapshotting is.

-There are different types of snapshots we can use in our Cypress tests.
+We use different types of snapshots in our Cypress tests.
 Each has its differences and use cases; understanding these types will help us effectively capture the right moments for the best testing outcomes.

 These three types of snapshots, each with their purpose and use, can be utilized effectively to enhance the resilience of your tests and their impact on your application.